openinnovation-hotel-check-in-out/ideation/docs/to_clarify.md

     Does this mean that the "digital mobile check-in and check-out solution" is expected to do more than digitising the checking-in and checking-out processes; it has to integrate with other platforms to provide other additional services, beginning from the booking of hotel rooms till checkout?

 1. Are there systems depending on the existing check-in/out system?
 If so, what are the APIs used to communicate between these systems?

+### Security

+1. Stated under the section "Problem Statement" that the solution must be "safe and secured to protect guests' privacy".
+What exactly does this requirement mean, for example, are there certain security standards that the solution must adhere to?

 ### Check-in/out Questions, If Unanswered